varad-comrad/Workflow/README.md

 ## TODO:

 - Debug auto-installation of pyenv
-- Debug new implementation of push_git.py
+- Add functionality for manual selection of files to be part of the push in push_git.py
 - Check if default_branch is necessary
-- Debug workon.py
-- Debug auto-install dependencies for venvs (colorama, cmd2)
 - Debug auto-install text_files
 - Debug shell.py methods
 - Develop coderunner.py
-- Implement download manager
 - Include code builder, code tester and code benchmarker in coderunner.py
 - Syntax highlighting for shell.py commands
 - Further develop project creation through their kind (data science, web app, etc)